protobufjs/protobuf.js/README.md

 npm install protobufjs
 ```

-The [command line utility](./cli/) for generating static code and TS declarations is published as an add-on package:
+The [command line utility](./cli/) for generating reflection bundles, static code and TypeScript declarations is published as an add-on package:

 ```sh
 npm install --save-dev protobufjs-cli